100 things to do in Outback Queensland

 65. Check out the world’s only dinosaur stampede at Lark Quarry Conservation Park and see more than 3,300 fossilised dinosaur footprints.

 66. Speaking of music, have you been to the Big Red Bash?
-Like Coachella, the Big Red Bash is set in a desert and draws thousands of music lovers who head west for a weekend of great tunes – albeit with less headbands, fringed jackets and Hollywood celebrities rocking out in the crowd.
+Like Coachella, the Big Red Bash is set in a desert and draws thousands of music lovers who head west for a weekend of great tunes – albeit with fewer headbands, fringed jackets and Hollywood celebrities rocking out in the crowd.

 67. Have a Jackaroo or Jillaroo experience at Bonus Downs Farm Stay in Mitchell.